Shreyannsh/school-s-management-app/README.md

 # School Management App

 ### Description
-School Management App is a webapp which provide features to manage schoool's students and teachers data also provide statistics of the data.
+School Management App is a responsive webapp which provide features to manage school's students and teachers data also provide statistics of the data.

 ## Tech Stack
 1. React